Derbyshire Record Office

 Archives in record offices are cared for by professionally qualified archivists.
 Archives are an important source of original evidence.

-We hold more than four miles of original Derbyshire records which you can view in our search room in Matlock.
+We hold more than four miles of original Derbyshire records which you can view for free in our search room in Matlock.

 Information about what records we hold is on our guides and catalogues page, but it's not possible to view the records themselves on our website.